Skip to Content

 The CheckMate 743 clinical trial tested the combination on all mesothelioma cell types, including the more aggressive biphasic and sarcomatoid types.
 The trial reported several encouraging results with this combination, including:

-• Efficacy in all mesothelioma cell types: In general, biphasic and sarcomatoid mesothelioma cell types do not respond well to treatment.
+• Effective in all mesothelioma cell types: In general, biphasic and sarcomatoid mesothelioma cell types do not respond well to treatment.
 With Opdivo and Yervoy, these patients achieved a median survival of 18.1 months.
 This median survival matches that of the entire trial, which included all cell types.

 • Improved median overall survival: Patients treated with Opdivo and Yervoy had a median survival of 18.1 months.
 This was approximately 30% better than patients treated with chemotherapy.